o3de/o3de.org/content/docs/userguide/lmbr-exe-thirdpartysdks.md

 ---
-description: ' Use the lmbr thirdpartysdks command to list and download &ALY; third party SDKs. '
+description: ' Use the lmbr thirdpartysdks command to list and download Lumberyard third party SDKs. '
 title: ThirdPartySDKs Commands
 ---